bishtanuj/Machine_Learning_Algorithms/K - Mean/README.md

 - A data point is aaigned to that cluster whose center is nearest to that data point.

 ### Step 5:
+- Re - compute the center of newly formed cluster.
+- The center of a cluster is computed by taking mean of all the data points contained in that cluster.

+### Step 6:
+- Keep repeating the procedure from Step 3 to Step 5 until any of the following stopping criteria met - &emsp; - Center of newly formed clusters do not change